Robyn Flipse, MS, MA, RDN

 Soda consumption in the U.S. has been declining for the past 30 years while obesity and unhealthy diets persist.
 Maybe it’s time for legislators to propose bills that will help Americans achieve better dietary patterns instead of focusing so much on sugars since the DGA also clearly state, “...the eating pattern may be more predictive of overall health status and disease risk than individual foods or nutrients.”

 Robyn Flipse, MS, MA, RDN, "The Everyday RD," is an author and nutrition consultant who has headed the nutrition services department in a large teaching hospital and maintained a private practice where she provided diet therapy to individuals and families.
-With more than 30 years of experience, Robyn is motivated by the opportunity to help people make the best eating decisions for their everyday diet.
+With more than 30 years of experience, Robyn is motivated by the opportunity to help people make the best eating decisions for their everyday diet and has partnered with the Food and Beverage Industry to spread this message.
 She believes that choosing what to eat should not be a daily battle and aims to separate the facts from the fiction so you can enjoy eating well.